i05nagai/memorandum/language/english_speaking.md

 * She dumped you just like that?
 On the top of that, she said I'm boring person.
 * defence
     * In my defence, I thought we had already broken up.
+* come
     * come along
         * He opened the oven door to see how the food was comming along
         * Your English was comming along really well
         * A bus should come along any minute now
         * Take any job opportunity that comes along
         * do you wan to come along?
         * I'll come along later
+    * come off
-    *
+        * come off as needy
 * rather
     * I would rather play than study
     * I would rather be rich than poor